Qrama/layer-elasticsearch/README.md

 * `master` - The node will assume the 'master' node-type.
 Master nodes will wait for the number of peers to be >= the charm configuration option `minn-master-count` (this defaults to 1) before bootstrapping the cluster.

-* `tribe` - The node will assume the 'tribe' node-type.
-Tribe nodes will wait until they have a relation to the master before joining the cluster.
+* `coordinator` - The node will assume the 'coordinator' node-type.
+Coordinator nodes will wait until they have a relation to the master before joining the cluster.

 * `data` - The node will assume the 'data' node-type.
 Data nodes will wait until they have a relation to the master before